-As of June 30, 2019, the DBS Program has an Actuarial Surplus (negative UAO), since the value of assets is greater than the current value of the Actuarial Obligation.
+As of June 30, 2020, the DBS Program has an Actuarial Surplus (negative UAO) since the value of assets is greater than the current value of the Actuarial Obligation.
 If all assumptions are met, the funding surplus will slowly grow in the future.
-If future experience is worse than assumed, a UAO may develop.
-As significant declines in investment markets have occurred in the first half of the calendar year, the current surplus may not be sufficient to prevent a UAO from re-occurring next year.
-Given the current situation, the board should consider whether it is appropriate to grant Additional Earnings Credits at this time.
+If future experience is worse than assumed, a UAO (shortfall between assets and liabilities) may develop.
+For example, with Additional Earnings Credits adopted this year if the DBS Program has a 14% investment loss or more for the fiscal year ended June 30, 2021, we project that a UAO would emerge in the next valuation.
+Alternatively, a longer period with less-than-expected returns not as severe as the 14% loss could cause a UAO to develop.